What a week in the life of Liverpool Football Club. It is hard to know where to begin!

 Fair to say that the result last night burst our bubble somewhat after the joys of seeing Kenny back in the job over the past few days!

 From a Liverpool perspective it is a hard one to judge.
 Of course it is far too early to start drawing any conclusions about how the team will fare under Dalglish.
 He can't have had much more than two days to work with the players since the cup game at the weekend and with a new management team, a new first team coach, suspended captain, an injured defensive talisman and the Merseyside derby approaching on Sunday only those dwelling in fantasy land expected the team to start playing like 1970's Brazil simply because Dalglish has replaced Hodgson.
+Firstly, it must be said that Blackpool are a credit to the division and played some lovely stuff.
+Holloway is always good for a quote and to see someone obviously enjoying himself when all too often football is taken far too seriously is a breath of fresh air.
+"I'm as chuffed as a badger" he said afterwards.
+Great stuff.

 In terms of team selection Kenny sprung a few surprises, recalls for Jovanovic and Poulsen along with Johnson returning in an unfamiliar left back role.
 The shape appeared to be a 4-3-3 when attacking but a 4-5-1 defensively.
 It was a world away from the rigid 4-4-2 seen away from home under Hodgson, and that is a blessing, but the blend of individuals did not work particularly well.